lukmanr/CLVPipelines/clv_pipelines/README.md

 Both the training and the batch predict pipelines can be customized at three levels:
 - Fine tuning of the YAML settings file
-- Modyfing data preprocess and feature engineering steps
+- Modyfing data preprocessing and feature engineering logic
 - Recoding the workflow

 ### Modifying the YAML settings file